blue-luke/CV/README.md

 #### Any other qualifications

-- 3 A's at A-level
-- 4 A\*s , 5A's, 1B, 2C's at GCSE
-- AWS Cloud Practicioner
+- AWS Cloud Practitioner
-- Prince2 Agile Practitioner
+- PRINCE2 Agile Practitioner
 - Managing Successful Programmes (MSP) Foundation
 - BTEC in Leadership and Management
+- 3 A's at A-level (biology, chemistry, physics)
+- 4 A\*s , 5A's, 1B, 2C's at GCSE

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+- I write novels and plays in my spare time